The amount you pay into the Plan is key – it means that the more you pay in now, the more you’ll be able to enjoy when you retire.

 Just because this is the rate that you’ve been automatically enrolled on doesn’t mean your contributions should stay at that rate!

 In actual fact, these amounts are just to help get you started in putting money aside for when you retire.
 If you can afford to, it’s a good idea to increase your contributions as much as you can, to start building up your savings.

 Increasing your contributions

 You may think having money now is more important than paying more into your retirement savings.
 But think about it this way – the younger you are when you start paying in as much as you can, the more likely you’ll be able to retire when you want to (maybe even early!).
-Why not set yourself a challenge, like every time you receive a pay rise you increase your retirement savings contributions by 50% of the increase in your pay?
+Why not set yourself a challenge, for instance, every time you receive a pay rise why not increase your retirement savings contributions by half of the increase in your pay?